 In the spring of 2002, Good Shepherd took another big step in our ministry to the community with the formation of Wee Lambs Preschool and the hiring of Lisa Stirtz as our preschool director.
 In 13 years, the enrollment of our preschool has ballooned to 125 children ages 3-5.
 Another big step in our congregation’s ministry was the calling of Tara Hess as our Director of Christian Education for Children and Youth Ministries in 2003.
 Tara had done her internship with us in 2002 as a student of Concordia University in Seward, and we were delighted that she accepted the call for full time ministry with our youth and children.
 With the needs of our growing congregation, Tara now specializes as Director of Children and Family Ministry.
 In 2014, Bob Broekemeier was called to serve as Director of Youth Ministries where he works with our Jr. and Sr. High Youth and their lay leaders.
 That same year, Jodi Korth was hired to serve as Director of Organ and Music.
 Good Shepherd has served the church-at-large through recent participation in the vicarage program (pastoral internship) of our seminaries.
-Our past vicars are: Rev. Mike Feldmann (2010), Rev. Paul Muther (2011), Rev. Joshua Traxel (2012), Rev. Richard Lally (2013), Rev. Sam Pitsch (2014), and Mr. Ryan Duerr (2015).
+Our past vicars are: Rev. Mike Feldmann (2010), Rev. Paul Muther (2011), Rev. Joshua Traxel (2012), Rev. Richard Lally (2013), Rev. Sam Pitsch (2014), Mr. Ryan Duerr (2015), Rev. Eric Larson (2021).

 Our first building was the current sanctuary and was completed in 1980.
 An educational and administrative wing was added in 2000.
 Then, in 2009, a Ministry Activities Center was added consisting of a large, carpeted multifunctional room, preschool rooms, lounge, and Jr. and Sr. High rooms.